-This was my first visit to the Mississippi Gulf Coast, and what a beauty she is.
+The Mississippi Gulf Coast is absolutely beautiful.
 The region is back in full force and open for business, showing Hurricane Katrina who’s really the boss…this community!

-With barrier islands out in the Gulf of Mexico protecting the beaches along the state, the shoreline is calm and pristine…simply gorgeous.
+With barrier islands out in the Gulf of Mexico protecting the beaches along the state, the coastal Mississippi shoreline is calm and pristine…simply gorgeous.

 You could come here and never leave the white sands…but don’t do that!
 There are plenty of fun and exciting things to do here beyond the beach.
-Here are my favorites from a recent trip to Mississippi Gulf Coast.
+Here are my favorites from my trip to Mississippi Gulf Coast.

-Pascagoula River holds honor as the last free flowing river in the lower 48 states, and one incredible way to see how important and diverse a river this is, is to visit the Pascagoula River Audubon Center.
+Pascagoula River holds honor as the last free flowing river in the lower 48 states, and one incredible way to see how important and diverse a river this is, is to visit the Pascagoula River Audubon Center in Moss Point, MS.

 Visit the interpretive center, explore the Children’s Nature Discovery Center outdoor playground, and bring your binoculars for spectacular birding along the bayou.